Should We Allow Cellphones in School? How Students Can Use Smartphones as Learning Tools

 Under the BYOD system, classroom digital devices would not only be purchased by the school district; students would also have the option to use their own smartphones and tablet computers to complete class projects or access learning resources while at school.
 Bring your own device (BYOD) schools often ban devices among younger students but allow older students to bring their electronics to class.
 The BYOD option is typically introduced somewhere between eighth and tenth grade, although some schools only allow upperclassmen to bring personal devices to class.

 Bring your own device (BYOD) schools typically have very specific policies concerning respectful use of electronics in the classroom.
-Websites such as Facebook and Twitter are often banned since they cause serious distraction.
+Websites such as Facebook and Twitter are often banned because they cause serious distraction.
 Students may be required to sign agreements restricting device use to certain times in the classroom.
 Those failing to oblige by the rules are banned from the BYOD program either temporarily or permanently.

 Advantages of BYOD